root-project/root/montecarlo/pythia6/doc/index.md

 \defgroup pythia6 The Pythia6 interface
 \ingroup montecarlo
+\author T.Sjostrand

-The pythia6 directory is an interface to the F77 version of Pythia 6.2 event generators, written by T.Sjostrand.
+\brief Pythia6 is an interface to the F77 version of Pythia 6.2 event generators

 See also the [complete Pythia6 documentation](http://home.thep.lu.se/~torbjorn/pythiaaux/recent.html)